John Elder (writer): Life

 Elder was a native of Caithness.
 He passed twelve years of his life at the universities of St. Andrews, Aberdeen, and Glasgow, and appears to have entered the ministry.
-He went to England soon after the death of James V of Scotland in 1542, and received an annual pension.
+He went to England soon after the death of King James V in 1542, and received an annual pension.

 At the accession of Mary I of England, Elder turned Roman Catholic, as is apparent from a letter addressed to Robert Stewart, bishop-elect of Caithness.
 He sent with it verses and adages written with the hand of Henry Stuart, Lord Darnley, the bishop's nephew, Elder then being with Darnley, who was not yet nine years of age, at Temple Newsam, Yorkshire.
 He refers to Darnley's noble parents as his patrons.

 This John Elder seems to be the Scot described by Nicholas Throckmorton at the coronation of Francis II of France, (or possibly the man was Arthur Lallart).
 Throckmorton wrote on 19 September 1559 that Elder had described the policy of Edmund Bonner Bishop of London and Cardinal Pole in the time of Mary I of England to Charles, Cardinal of Lorraine.
 He added that Elder was "as great a praticer, and as dangerous for the matters of England, as any that I know."
-Throckmorton advised Elizabeth to have Elder's English acquaintance watched.
+Throckmorton advised Elizabeth I to have Elder's English acquaintance watched.